 The Accessible Information Standard aims to ensure that patients (or their carers) who have a disability or sensory loss receive information they can access and understand, for example in large print, braille or via email.

 As part of the Accessible Information Standard we must:

-If you feel this applies to you, or someone you care for please let us know by telephoning us on 0300 130 3333.
+If you feel this applies to you, or someone you care for please contact us and let us know.

 Do you look after someone?
 Are you receiving everything you’re entitled to?
 When you’ve cared for an individual for a long time, are temporarily helping them (for example, while they recuperate from an operation), or have just become a carer, take the time to review your options and find out what support is available to you.

 A carer is anyone who cares, unpaid, for a friend or family member who due to illness, disability, a mental health problem or an addiction, cannot cope without their support.
 If you are a carer, please let our team know.

 For more information on the support available to you , please visit Wandsworth Carers’ Centre.

 Safeguarding adults and children is important and there may be times when you are concerned about the welfare of a child, adult or both.
 If you need advice, guidance or support please refer to the Wandsworth Council website for links to services.